 Gain exposure to the multidisciplinary treatments of pain.

-The fellow will rotate through the Children’s Memorial Hospital for pediatric pain management, through the Rehabilitation Institute of Chicago (RIC) for rehabilitation rehabilitation, neurology, and psychology exposure.
+The fellow will rotate through the Children’s Memorial Hospital for pediatric pain management, through the Shirley Ryan AbilityLab for rehabilitation, neurology and psychology exposure.
 Patients will interact with psychiatry service attending during their fellowship, and fellows will rotate through the Hospice and Palliative Care Service at Northwestern Memorial Hospital for management of cancer pain and palliative medicine experience.
 In addition, other specialists (psychologists, physical therapists, neurosurgeons, spine surgeons, neuroradiologists, urologists, chiropractors) are invited to give lectures to the service and will participate in multidisciplinary conferences and lectures.

 Gain exposure to research design and statistical analyses and exposure to publications.